ennacx/cake-middlewares/README.md

 $result = $sw->toggle();

 /*
- * Check for the existence of the maintenance file.
+ * Check for the existence of the maintenance flag file.
  */
 $maintenance = $sw->isMaintenance();
 ```